Rungnar/StickXSwap/README.md

 ## Notes

+- Only XInput-compatible controllers (Xbox controllers and equivalents) are supported
 - Some games may require administrator privileges
 - Exclusive fullscreen mode may affect input behavior
 - HidHide must be configured correctly for proper operation